basho/riak_core/docs/ring-resizing.md

 <td>1</td>
 <td>none</td>
 <td>handle_command</td>
-<td>writes will be transferred to future owner via future resize transfer</td>
+<td>Writes will be transferred to future owner via future resize transfer</td>
 </tr>
 <tr>
 <td>2</td>
-<td>req. for key in portition of keyspace not yet transferred</td>
+<td>Request for key in portion of keyspace not yet transferred</td>
 <td>handle_command</td>
-<td>writes will be transferred to future owner via future resize transfer</td>
+<td>Writes will be transferred to future owner via future resize transfer</td>
 </tr>
 <tr>
 <td>2</td>
-<td>req. for key in portition of keyspace already transferred</td>
+<td>Request for key in portion of keyspace already transferred</td>
 <td>handle_handoff_command</td>
-<td>writes need be performed locally and remote, reads can be done locally</td>
+<td>Writes need be performed locally and remote, reads can be done locally</td>
 </tr>
 <tr>
 <td>3</td>
-<td>req. for key in portition of keyspace not yet transferred</td>
+<td>Request for key in portion of keyspace not yet transferred</td>
 <td>handle_command</td>
-<td>writes will be transferred to future owner via future resize transfer</td>
+<td>Writes will be transferred to future owner via future resize transfer</td>
 </tr>
 <tr>
 <td>3</td>
-<td>req. for key in portition of keyspace already transferred</td>
+<td>Request for key in portion of keyspace already transferred</td>
 <td>handle_handoff_command</td>
-<td>writes need be performed locally and remote, reads can be done locally</td>
+<td>Writes need be performed locally and remote, reads can be done locally</td>
 </tr>
 <tr>
 <td>3</td>
-<td>req. for key in portition of keyspace being transferred</td>
+<td>Request for key in portion of keyspace being transferred</td>
 <td>handle_handoff_command</td>
-<td>writes need be performed locally and remote, reads can be done locally</td>
+<td>Writes need be performed locally and remote, reads can be done locally</td>
 </tr>
 <tr>
 <td>4</td>
-<td>req. for key in portion of keyspace transferred</td>
+<td>Request for key in portion of keyspace transferred</td>
 <td>handle_handoff_command</td>
-<td>writes need be performed locally and remote, reads can be done locally</td>
+<td>Writes need be performed locally and remote, reads can be done locally</td>
 </tr>
 <tr>
 <td>4</td>
-<td>req. for key in portion of keyspace not transferred</td>
+<td>Request for key in portion of keyspace not transferred</td>
 <td>handle_handoff_command</td>
-<td>occurs if max N val used by cluster changes during operation.
+<td>Occurs if max N val used by cluster changes during operation.
-writes need be performed locally and remote, reads can be done locally. this case is not handled by the current implementation (the N-value should not be enlarged during resize)
+Writes need be performed locally and remote, reads can be done locally.
+This case is not handled by the current implementation (the N-value should not be enlarged during resize)
 </td>
 </tr>